naveengampala/Coding-Interview-Java/README.md

     - Inorder Tree Traversal – Iterative and Recursive
     - **In-place convert a binary tree to its sum tree**
     - Construct a binary tree from inorder and postorder traversals
+- ### Heaps
+	- Convert max heap to min heap in linear time